 The consulting industry has already been noticeably impacted by the global pandemic in a number of ways.
 Consultants are regular travelers, making them particularly susceptible to the virus’ spread.
 One might argue that this would lead to reduction in hiring and redundancies between consulting firms.
 While we are not denying that possibility, especially for the smaller boutique firms, here are few important facts to keep in mind.

+During the last major recession, big and reputable firms like the MBB proved that they could endure the hit.
+For these firms, their winning strategy depended heavily on their talents, one of their proud achievements.
+Thus, maintaining the talent pipeline is important especially during the downturn and for the recovery period afterwards.
 This case is no different.
 We have heard stories from one of the MBBs preparing for a situation where its entire operation is run remotely.
 This most likely would include the changes in their recruitment procedure, e.g: online-based case interviews.
 For firms like BCG, which parts of the recruitment – resumes and online tests, are already processed through their website portal, the changes would not be as drastic compared to a less digitally-adapted firm.
 They would continue to recruit and develop their talent even without sending them to the field.

 Furthermore, at the time of this writing, there has not been any official announcement of cutbacks or incidents of offers being turned down reported from the MBB as well as some other consulting firms.
 Networking and recruitment events are still conducted digitally through online platforms, regardless of the situation.
 While in severely affected regions, firms might decide to postpone some of more physically intimate gatherings, this has not prevented them from using workarounds for these issues as most companies now have their own online portals.
 For the MBB, their sizable budget enables them to deploy these initiatives at a larger scale with greater flexibility than their counterparts.

-3. Will consulting survive?
+3. Will Consulting Survive?